Listening to the people you are trying to persuade.

 They need to trust who you are and what you stand for.
 Give them both.
 Show them who you are.
 Display, or better yet, live your core values and beliefs.
 Be a role model for anything and everything you expect from them.

 Talk to your followers about who they are.
 What matters to them?
 What do they stand for?
 What is their level of commitment?
 Find out where the gaps are and what information they are missing.

 Before you can expect people to follow you, you need to understand them.
 The best way to do this is to listen.
 There are three levels to listening.

 The first level of listening is with your ears.
 Your ears are naturally sensitive and designed to pick up words and sound.
-You hear what they are saying, when, and how they are saying it.
+You hear what they are saying, when and how they are saying it.
 You gather information.
-This level of listening requires your presence, but not much else.
-This is the listening level you put on when you’re attending a snooze fest training seminar where the keynote speaker sounds like Ben Stein.
+This level of listening requires your presence but not much else.
+This is the listening level you put on when you’re attending a snooze fest training seminar where the keynote sounds like Ben Stein.

 The second level of listening is with your eyes.
-You are looking at the person sharing what is on her mind, opening up about what confuses her or causes her pain or excitement.
-At this level, you are watching from a nonjudgmental, unconditional view.
-Notice people’s facial expressions, and look into their eyes.
+You are looking at the person sharing what is on their mind, opening up about what confuses them or causes them pain or excitement.
+At this level you are watching from a nonjudgmental unconditional view.
+Notice their facial expressions.
+Look into their eyes.
 See their intention.
 Listen to the emotion in their voice.
 Try to understand what is missing from the conversation.